mkchahal/JavaScript30/README.md

 * fetch in JS and how it is a promise in itself
 * some intro to RegEx and how it makes matching easier

+## Day 7 - Array Cardio Day 2 💪💪 - 07/14/2022
+Another day for Cardio!
+Pheewww..
+I am gonna have a strong heart.
+New Things I learnt:
+* Learn some and every functions
+* Revise find and findIndex functions